amerenda/amerenda-k3s/gitops/infra/arc-controller/README.md

 - **Organization administration**: Read-only (may be required for registration tokens)

 The endpoint `POST /orgs/{org}/actions/runners/registration-token` requires authenticated users to have admin access to the organization.
 For GitHub Apps, this typically means "Self-hosted runners: Read and write" permission, but some setups may require "Organization administration: Read-only" as well.

+**Note:** Personal GitHub accounts cannot use organization-level runners and must use repository-level runners instead.

 **Important:** After changing GitHub App permissions, you MUST:
 1. Reinstall the app (Install App → Configure → Save)